 The Environmental Working Group Meat Eater’s Guide to Climate Change and Health report looked into the environmental impact of producing a range of foods.
 They charted greenhouse gas emissions from both growing the foods to the transportation and processing needed before being ready to serve on our plates.

-Of the 20 foods they analysed, the top 9 spots for greenhouse gas emissions went to animal foods.
+Of the 20 foods they analysed, the top nine spots for greenhouse gas emissions went to animal foods.

 Lamb was responsible for the most greenhouse gas emissions – more than 13 times more than that attributed to the highest ranked plant food.
 Raising large numbers of animals for consumption has a huge effect on the environment and uses considerably more resources and leads to greater greenhouse gas emissions than their plant counterparts.

-As Rosemary Stanton writes in her paper A plant based diet – good for us and for the planet “Not everyone needs to or wants to become vegetarian, but reducing our dependence on meat is a good recipe for our own health and also that of our planet.
+Back in 2013, Australian dietitian Rosemary Stanton was ahead of the time.
+In her paper A plant-based diet - good for us and for the planet she said: “Not everyone needs to or wants to become vegetarian, but reducing our dependence on meat is a good recipe for our own health and also that of our planet.
 Diets dominated by plant foods are almost certainly the way of the future”.

 If you want to take your environmentally friendly plant foods to the next level, stick as much as possible to shopping in the fresh food section of the supermarket.
 Canned and frozen vegetables can be great time savers and good to have on hand for emergencies, but the extra processing they go through adds to their environmental impact.
 By making the effort to go fresh whenever possible, you can avoid excess packaging and processing.